 There is no need to specify a common delay offset when outputs turn off.
 Outputs start executing their turn-off delays as soon as an Output Off command is received.

 The maximum delay offset is shown in the following table.

-Models Voltage Priority Current Priority Models without relays or with locked relays 12 milliseconds 14 milliseconds Models with output relays 38 milliseconds 46 milliseconds
+Models Voltage Priority Current Priority

+N6900 models or locked relays 12 milliseconds 14 milliseconds

+N7900 models 38 milliseconds 46 milliseconds